kailash-manasarovar/statement/docs/timeline/2024/august.md

 - Could it be my colleague from Diabetes UK who met a French bus driver and moved to France in 1999?
 - The woman I knew moved to Tarbes and had two daughters with the bus driver, Emmanuel.
 - Her name is Amanda.
+- I went to her wedding, and myself and Byron met them both in Paris one weekend.
-- I met them once on a trip to Lourdes.
+- A few years after, and they'd had two kids already, I met them on a trip to Lourdes.
 We met in Tarbes at the shopping centre for lunch.
-- She told me she had been suffering from quite bad anxiety and depression.
+- She told me she had been/was suffering from quite bad anxiety and depression.
 - Here's the pic from September:

 ![pic]( ../../content/images/targeted-women/28.png )